section-engineering-education/engineering-education/content/articles/managing-queues-beanstalkd/index.md

 status: publish
 published: true
 url: /managing-queues-beanstalkd/
-title: Running Jobs In Laravel 9 using Supervisor & Beanstalkd
+title: Running Jobs in Laravel 9 using Supervisor & Beanstalkd
-description:  In this tutorial, I'll teach you everything you need to know about Laravel queues and introduce the concepts of [beanstalk](https://beanstalkd.github.io) and Supervisor in Ubuntu 20.04.
+description:  In this tutorial the reader will learn about Laravel queues and introduce the concepts of beanstalkd and Supervisor in Ubuntu 20.04.
 author: roselyne-odero
-date: 2022-04-19T00:00:00-17:33
+date: 2022-05-16T00:00:00-20:33
 topics: [Languages]
 excerpt_separator: <!--more-->
 images: